noaa-nws-cpc/realtime-oni/README.md

 Overview
 ---------------

-This application downloads and archives daily AVHRR-only gridded SST data created by the National Centers for Environmental Prediction (NCEI) and calculates both the daily Oceanic Nino Index (ONI) using the past 90-day SST anomalies and the monthly ONI using the past three calendar months daily anomalies.
+This application downloads and archives daily real-time AVHRR-only gridded SST data created by the National Centers for Environmental Prediction (NCEI) and calculates the Oceanic Niño Index (ONI).
+The ONI is defined as a running mean of SST anomalies in the Niño 3.4 region (5°N-5°S, 120°-170°W).
+The standard time window for computing the ONI is three calendar months; however, a daily updating running mean using the previous 90 days is also calculated.

-Since realtime-oni is intended for use in Climate Prediction Center (CPC) operations, the AVHRR-only SST data download is first attempted through NCEP Central Operations dataflow.
-If this fails, however, the application then attempts to download the data directly from the public NCEI servers, so realtime-oni can be installed and run outside of CPC as well.
+This application is not intended to replace the ERSST.v5-based ONI published on the CPC Web Page ([here](http://www.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php)).
+The planned usage is a rapidly updating (daily) index that serves as input into statistical prediction tools for subseasonal to seasonal time scales.

 Other Documents
 ---------------